wsh17/spring-boot-hello/README.md

 * new test
 * New Demo build on 3.18.2016 - Demo4
 * modified Java file with @RequestMapping(value = "/") from @RequestMapping("/")
-* Updated to 1M container size
+* Updated to 1G container size
+* Changed text in example.java file